Carmelo Antrone Lee

-Carmelo Antrone Lee (born June 7, 1977) is an American professional basketball player currently playing for Atenienses de Manati of the Puerto Rico league Baloncesto Superior Nacional and Ironi Ramat Gan of the Israeli Basketball Super League.
+Carmelo Antrone Lee (born June 7, 1977) is an American former professional basketball player.
 Lee has played with the Guaynabo Conquistadores in the National Superior Basketball league of Puerto Rico, he played with Vaqueros de Bayamón from 2009 to 2012.
 Internationally he has played with the Guaros (Venezuela), CAB (Portugal), Regatas C. (Argentina), LNBP (Mexico) and Metros (Dominican Republic).
 In 2007, Lee was included as a small forward in the Puerto Rico national basketball team.
 In 2009, he won the Puerto Rico national championship with Bayamon.

 Early life

 Lee was born in the United States to an African American mother and Puerto Rican father.